9erson/bytebles/courses/First Byte at Python/Lesson 7 - Working with Lists.md

 for index, item in enumerate(items):
     print(f"{index + 1}. {item}")
 ```

+> [!Indexes]
+> In Python, **indexes** are used to access specific items in a list.
+It is important to remember that Python counts indexes starting from **0**, while humans usually count starting from **1**.
+This means that the first item in the list has an index of 0, the second item has an index of 1, and so on.
+> When working with lists in Python, it is important to keep this in mind and **make adjustments** when translating between the index values used by Python and the values we use to refer to items in the list.
+> For example, if we want to access the first item in the list, we need to use an index of 0 instead of 1.
+Similarly, if we want to add or remove an item from a specific position in the list, we need to use the correct index value, which may require adding or subtracting 1 to account for the difference in counting between Python and humans.

 ### Chew the Byte
-1. Create a list of months of the year and print each month with its index on a separate line.
+1. Create a list of months of the year and print each month with its number on a separate line.
 2. Create a list of your siblings' names in order of age, the oldest first.
-Print each name with its index on a separate line.
+Print each name with its number on a separate line.

 ## Pick from a list of items
 ```python